-- 6 monthly review on achievement of food related KPIs within the Food and Consumer Protection Unit Plan, and the Departmental business plan where appropriate. - Annual review on achievement of targets reported to the Assistant Director of Health, Leisure and Wellbeing.
+- A 6 monthly review on achievement of food related KPIs within the Food and Consumer Protection Unit Plan, and the Departmental business plan where appropriate (This was reviewed at month 8 due to restructuring within the department). - Annual review on achievement of targets reported to the Environmental Health Manager.